|Authorities: Former ref bet on NBA games since '03, took payoffs, 2402254|

 In court, Donaghy said he is receiving psychiatric treatment for his gambling problem and is taking antidepressant and anxiety medication.

-AP Sports Writer Andy Bagnato in Las Vegas contributed to this report.
+Associated Press Writer Pat Milton in New York and AP Sports Writer Andy Bagnato in Las Vegas contributed to this report.